dubhater/D2VWitch/readme.rst

             video's input colour range.
 Possible values are "limited" and "full".
 By default, the video is assumed to have limited range.

+        --ffmpeg-log-level <level>
+            Control how much of ffmpeg's messages will be printed.
+Possible
+            values: 'quiet', 'panic', 'fatal', 'error', 'warning', 'info', 'verbose', 'debug', and 'trace'.
+The default is 'panic'.

 Compilation
 ===========